Bubble Book patent

 Victor Record plant

-Voice of Victor,
+Voice of the Victor,

 September 1924